treeverse/lakeFS/design/k8s-job-hook.md

 ### Considerations

-*Job lifetime*

-Once a job is created and executed in the cluster, the lakeFS server will not take ownership of the object.
+*Job lifetime* - Once a job is created and executed in the cluster, the lakeFS server will not take ownership of the object.
 A mechanism should be in place to clean up all jobs lakeFS applied and completed (successfully or not).
 [Automatic Clean-up for Finished Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/) capability is currently found on Kubernetes 1.23 (which we don’t have yet on AWS for example) which can help with that.

-*Job security*

-A user-supplied image can be run within the scope specified in the job spec, but lakeFS has no control over the job and the code itself, except for the image name that is limited by the lakeFS configuration.